nsidc/iceflow/CONTRIBUTING.md

 > refelcted in the documentation.
 The one exception are the jupyter notebooks
 > (e.g., `iceflow-example.ipynb`), which are static and must be re-generated
 > manually.
 Use the `invoke docs.render-notebooks-for-docs` task to re-generate
 > these files, and then commit any changes to the repository.
+See the
+> `notebooks/generate_rendered_notebooks_for_docs.sh` for how to add new
+> rendered notebooks to the docs.

 # Releasing